Yascob99/run-and-bun-tracker/README.md

 - The Pokemon sprites can be bigger than the box.
 I am looking into alternative sprite sets or some way of refining this sprite set to work.
 - A lot of the things I have tested are in the early parts of runs.
 While I expect there to be no issues, issues may arise, if they do please message me on discord or create an issue on github
 - Roamers are not properly accounted for in the area encounters.
 This requires some extra work I have not done yet.
+- For some reason duplicate encounters are not working as intended.
+Will fix this one soon.

 ## Installation Guide